univrs/learn/README.md

-# MetaLearn.org Vision
+# MetaLearn Vision

 ## The Premise

-**MetaLearn.org** is a platform for tools that help systems understand themselves.
+**MetaLearn** is a platform for tools that help systems understand themselves.

 We work at the boundaries between:
 - **Specification and Implementation** (DOL)